mlflow/mlflow/CONTRIBUTING.rst

 3. Introducing a new implementation of the Model Registry backend (`Abstract Store
    <https://github.com/mlflow/mlflow/blob/cdc6a651d5af0f29bd448d2c87a198cf5d32792b/mlflow/store/model_registry/abstract_store.py>`_)
    for a particular platform
-4. Automatically capturing and recording information about MLflow Runs created in specific environments.
+4. Automatically capturing and recording information about MLflow Runs created in specific environments

 MLflow committers and community members are happy to provide assistance with the development and review of new MLflow Plugins.
 For more information about Plugins, see https://mlflow.org/docs/latest/plugins.html.